17 February 2021

 On 17 March 2020, the European Insurance and Occupational Pensions Authority (EIOPA) published a statement on actions to mitigate the impact on the EU insurance sector.
 They emphasised the need for insurers to take steps for business continuity and urged national authorities to give flexibility and offer operational relief.
-Similarly, the EIOPA stated insurance companies should preserve their solvency capital positions (under Solvency II) to protect the industry and the insured.
-To ensure the EIOPA's priorities are consistent, they have extended or delayed projects where input from NCAs and/or the industry is foreseen.
+Similarly, EIOPA stated insurance companies should preserve their solvency capital positions (under Solvency II) to protect the industry and the insured.
+To ensure EIOPA's priorities are consistent, it has extended or delayed projects where input from NCAs and/or the industry is foreseen.
 In a statement on 2 April 2020, the EIOPA also urged all (re)insurers to temporarily suspend all discretionary dividend distributions and any planned share buy backs.
-They stated, in the current turbulent market it is prudent for insurers to protect their capital position.
+It stated that in the current turbulent market it is prudent for insurers to protect their capital position.

 On 18 May 2020, EIOPA published its updated Risk Dashboard based on the fourth quarter 2019 Solvency II data.
 While the report does not capture the latest market developments resulting from COVID-19, it showed that insurers face very high market risk but the general market perceptions and imbalances remained at a medium level.